quii/learn-go-with-tests/command-line.md

 We've spent a fair amount of time here writing tests and have been somewhat naughty not integrating with our application.
 Let's address that before we pile on any more requirements.

-Try running the app and it wont compile, complaining about not enough args to `NewPokerCLI`.
+Try running the app and it wont compile, complaining about not enough args to `NewCLI`.

 Let's create an implementation of `BlindAlerter` that we can use in our application.